bwoodsend/hirola/CONTRIBUTING.rst

 ---------------------------

-Before you start making changes, please open either a bug report or a feature request so that I can tell you if what you are about to do is likely to be accepted.
+Before you start making changes, please open either a bug report or a feature request.
+That way, I can tell you if what you are about to do is likely to be accepted before you invest your time in it.

-It is assumed that you have at least a basic knowledge of git and working with command line tools and that you have a GitHub account.
+This guide assumes that you have at least a basic knowledge of git, working with command line tools and that you have a GitHub account.
-If that is not the case then attempting these changes yourself is not a good idea.
+If that is not the case then attempting these changes yourself is generally not a good idea.
-Please do not try to make changes, no matter how trivial, via GitHub's web UI - it invariably ends in carnage...
+Please do not try to make changes, no matter how trivial, via GitHub's web UI - it looks tantilisingly simple but invariably ends in carnage...

-If you get stuck anywhere on the following then please either push your current changes, submit a pull request but mark it as a draft or just `ask for help`_!
+If you get stuck anywhere throughout the following then please either push your current changes, submit a pull request but mark it as a draft or just `ask for help`_!
 As a rough rule of thumb, if you've gotten nowhere in the last 15 minutes, it's time to ask for help.